ASSUME

 Trying out ASSUME and the provided Examples

-To ease your way into ASSUME we provided some examples and tutorials.
+To ease your way into ASSUME, we provided some tutorial notebooks and preconfigured example simulations in the examples folder.

-The former are helpful if you would like to get an impression of how ASSUME works and the latter introduce you into the development of ASSUME.
+The former are helpful if you would like to get an impression of how ASSUME works, as they present different functionalities of ASSUME condensed in specific notebooks, and the latter provides various example simulations ranging from 8 power plant examples to the representations of Germany for one year.

 How to configure a new unit in ASSUME?